 [END EXHIBIT]

 For two consecutive values that are in the range, the calculation is straightforward.
 When one value is in the range and the next is not, a linear extrapolation is made to determine the day the patient moved out of range.
 A preset maximum (e.g., 60 days) is used to reduce the influence of the linear extrapolation for two values that are very far apart.
-The percentage of days the patient is in the therapeutic range is calculated as the sum of all estimated days in range divided by the number of days from first to last measure.
+The percentage of days the patient is in the therapeutic range is calculated as the sum of all estimated days in the range divided by the number of days from first to last measure.
 For two values at two consecutive measurements, the extrapolation is based on the formula

 [INSERT EQUATION]